shreya0204/all-about-modal/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-All About Modal: It lets you create modals/popups in the block editor.
+It lets you create modals/popups in the block editor.
 Trigger on scroll, click, delay & more.
 Great for lead capture, CTAs & announcements.

 == Description ==